shahfiqon/ai-job-bot/README.md

 **Configuration:**

-The script is configured with the following default parameters:
+The script ships with these defaults:
 - **Search Term:** "software engineer"
 - **Location:** "San Francisco, CA"
 - **Number of Results:** 50 jobs
 - **Output File:** `jobs.csv`

-To customize these parameters, edit the variables in `scrape_jobs.py`:
+Update the variables in `scrape_jobs.py` to customize:

 ```python
 search_term = "your job title"